 Alan Taylor, Director of Career and Technical Education

-As the Director of Career and Technical Education, Alan is responsible for developing and monitoring quality career and technical education programs throughout CTE District 45.
-All public, private, and parochial schools located within Crawford, Clark, Floyd, Harrison, Scott, and Washington counties compose CTE District 45.
-In addition to operating the state’s largest career center, Prosser School of Technology, Alan assists District 45 schools establish new career programs, monitors state and federal CTE funding, and provides leadership to increase all CTE core indicators of student performance.
+As the Director of Career and Technical Education, Alan is responsible for overseeing all high school career and technical education programs within CTE District 45.
+All public, private, parochial, and charter schools located within the Indiana counties of Crawford, Clark, Floyd, Harrison, Scott, and Washington compose CTE District 45.
+In addition to operating one of the largest stand-alone career centers in the state, Alan assists District 45 schools establish new career programs, monitors state and federal CTE funding, approves CTE teacher licensing, and provides leadership to increase all CTE core indicators of student performance.

-Alan holds a B.S. in Industrial Technology from Indiana State University and an M.S. in Secondary Education from Indiana University Southeast.
-He earned his Principal certification from Indiana University Southeast and his Director of Career and Technical Education certification from Indiana State University.
+Alan has been involved in secondary education for 29 years, previously serving as teacher, coach, assistant principal and principal.
+He holds a B.S. in Industrial Technology from Indiana State University and an M.S. in Secondary Education from Indiana University Southeast.
+He earned his Principal’s certification from Indiana University Southeast and his Director of Career and Technical Education certification from Indiana State University.